qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

 provide initial guesses and boundaries for the fit parameters through analysis options ``p0`` and ``bounds``.
 These values are the dictionary keyed on the parameter name, and one can get the list of parameters with the :attr:`CurveAnalysis.parameters`.
-Each boundary value can be a tuple of floats representing min and max value.
+Each boundary value can be a tuple of floats representing minimum and maximum values.

 Apart from user provided guesses, the analysis can systematically generate those values with the method :meth:`_generate_fit_guesses`, which is called with the :class:`CurveData`